-Based on the review of the data that PCC's Office of Institution Research collected and presented, below are general findings when comparing the fall 2020-survey results and the fall 2018 results below.
-Please refer to these documents that were prepared and provided by PCC's Office of Institutions Research to better understand the survey results.
-Please contact the Dean of Students Office at 719.549.3080 for a copy of the following documents: PCC Drug & Alcohol, Fall 2020 Report and PCC Drug and Alcohol Survey Comparative Results for Fall 2020 & Fall 2018.
+Based on the review of the data that PCC's Office of Institutional Research collected and presented, below are general findings when comparing the fall 2022 survey results, the fall 2020 results below, and at times comparing the fall 2018 survey results.
+Please refer to these documents that were prepared and provided by PCC's Office of Institutional Research to better understand the survey results.
+Please contact the Dean of Students Office at 719.549.3080 for a copy of the following document: "Alcohol & Drug Survey report PCC Office of Institutional Research September 21, 2022".